pharmpy/pharmpy/docs/amd.rst

 If the input is a model, the model needs to be a PK model.

 .. warning::
-    The AMD tool, or more specifically the :ref:`modelsearch` tool, does not support NONMEM models with a compartment column.
-This needs to be dropped (either via model or datainfo file) or excluded for the dataset.
+    The AMD tool, or more specifically the :ref:`modelsearch` tool, does not support NONMEM models with a CMT or RATE column.
+This needs to be dropped (either via model or datainfo file) or excluded from the dataset.

 .. _search_space_amd: